It is baseball playoff time. Come learn how to make a Baseball Snack Stadium for your World Series watch party.

 Note: The dotted lines are for wall placement, so do not cut along them.

-Carefully cut out the foam stadium pieces using the box cutters.
+- Carefully cut out the following foam stadium pieces using the box cutters.

-Assemble the outfield walls and attach to the base using the white utility tape.
-Continue assembly of the entire stadium as shown in the video I posted on YouTube.
+- Assemble the outfield walls and attach them to the base using the white utility tape.
+Continue assembly of the entire stadium as shown in this video.

 I printed out a picture of ivy to decorate the outfield walls like Wrigley Field.
 I did not include that with my free download since I did not create them.